 5. Have a System to Deal with Paperwork

-Having a home filing system so you can go through he mail quickly and have a bill paying and filing system is important.
+Having a home filing system so you can go through the mail quickly and have a bill paying and filing system is essential.
 You want to be able to get a hold of important papers when you need them and be ready at tax time.
 If you need help in setting up a household budget or finances I highly recommend this favorite book of mine.